mtartari/hw01/README.md

 ## My experience with GitHub
 I feel quite unsure about how exactly "this" works and how it is supposed to be useful when doing empirical research.
 But I am very eager to get better at using this tool and reaping the benefits.

-I am next going to try to modify this file from within RStudio ... (let's hope it works)
+I am next going to try to modify this file from within RStudio ... (let's hope it works) ... and yes, I made it here.
+Hurrah!